-Writers such as Jack London, Helen Keller, and Joe Hill appeared on the pages of Appeal to Reason and it followed the activities of Mother Jones who also wrote for it.
-She sold the newspaper and collected subscription for it in many places and often argued and discussed the contents at meetings and in workplaces.
-It became a very popular socialist journal with a circulation in excess of half a million by 1912.
+Writers, such as Jack London, Helen Keller, and Joe Hill appeared on the pages of Appeal to Reason and it followed closely the activities of Mother Jones, who also wrote articles for it.
+She sold Appeal to Reason and collected subscriptions for it in many places and often argued and discussed the contents at meetings and in workplaces.
+Indeed she suggested in her autobiography (P28) that she along with Wayland and three others were involved in founding it.
+The paper became a very popular socialist journal and developed a circulation of in excess of half a million by 1912.

 Wayland, commissioned the writer Upton Sinclair to write The Jungle, an account of immigrants in the meat packing industry in Chicago, it was serialised in Appeal to Reason in 1905 and became a worldwide best seller.
-Wayland died by suicide in 1912, brought on by a smear campaign by his enemies.
+Wayland died by suicide on 10th November 1912, brought on by a smear campaign orchestrated by his enemies.

-Mother Jones continued to work with Fred Warren, known as the ‘Fighting Editor’ of Appeal to Reason, and often stayed in his home on her travels.
+Mother Jones had continued to work with Fred Warren, who had come as an editorial writer to Girard, Kansas, where the paper was published.
+He was known as the ‘Fighting Editor’ of Appeal to Reason, and she often stayed in his home on her travels.

 4.3 “The Most Dangerous Woman in America”

-Blizzard may well have understated her impact numerically on workers, but to call the men contented was surely exaggerating his case!
+Indeed District Attorney Blizzard may well have been correct in his view of Mother Jones, even if he understated somewhat her impact numerically on workers, but to call the miners contented men was surely overstating his point to the judge.

-While on her way to meet Judge Jackson, she attended a meeting of the Central Labour Council of Cincinnati on 23rd July 1902 and had commented on judges as follows;
+The previous day, while on her way to meet Judge Jackson, Jones had attended a meeting of the Central Labour Council of Cincinnati on 23rd July 1902 and had provocatively commented on judges as follows;

 “Thirty-nine years ago the black slaves were freed.
 Today we are the white slaves to a corrupt judiciary”.

-An account of that speech in Mother Jones Speaks by Philip S Foner shows the extraordinary oratorical power and impact of Mother Jones.
+An account of that speech in Mother Jones Speaks by Philip S Foner, describes the extraordinary oratorical power and impact of Mother Jones, which made her dangerous.